Restream/redmine_my_page_queries/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 2.x.
+This plugin version is compatible with Redmine 3.x.

 ## Installation